 To find out more about the Rise of the Resistance ride opening date and why it was delayed, please keep reading further down where we explain it in greater detail.

 What is Star Wars: Rise of the Resistance?

-The Star Wars: Rise of the Resistance attraction coming to Galaxy’s Edge is already the attraction I’m most looking forward to that’s coming to Disney World in 2019, but after hearing the latest details about it, it has me over-the-edge excited!!
+The Star Wars: Rise of the Resistance attraction coming to Galaxy’s Edge is already the ride I’m most looking forward to that’s coming to any Disney park in next few years, but after hearing the latest details about it, it has me over-the-edge excited!!
 Star Wars: Rise of the Resistance is going to be so immersive that it will be a more than 15-minute long experience from start to finish!

 Star Wars: Rise of the Resistance is on a scale like nothing else you’ve ever seen in a theme park attraction.
 It’s rumored to have 18 show areas and 5 ride system types in all bringing guests through the biggest attraction show building they’ve ever created.

 In fact one of its ride systems is completely trackless, which means it can move around the show floor smoothly and seamlessly and you don’t know which direction you are going in.